ghostsecurity/reaper/README.md

 Here are a list of projects we want to acknowledge:

 * [ProjectDiscovery](https://github.com/projectdiscovery) - produces a suite of open source tools tailored for offensive security: security engineers, bug bounty hunters, and red teamers.
-The creaters of [subfinder](https://github.com/projectdiscovery/subfinder), [katana](https://github.com/projectdiscovery/katana), [nuclei](https://github.com/projectdiscovery/nuclei), and many other great tools.
+The creators of [subfinder](https://github.com/projectdiscovery/subfinder), [katana](https://github.com/projectdiscovery/katana), [nuclei](https://github.com/projectdiscovery/nuclei), and many other great tools.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>